matbut/Legal-Act-Interface/README.md

 # Legal-Act-Interface
 Parses legal act text file to object form.
+Facilitates searching for articles, passagges, points, etc. in legal acts.
 Works only for:
 - Polish Constitution (konstytucja.txt)
 - Poish Act on competition and consumer protection (uokik.txt)